15 Best Weekend Jobs to Boost Your Income

 Graphic designers create visual aspects of web pages, brochures, logos, packaging, advertisements, reports, and presentations.
 They translate the ideas of clients into viable designs.
 Graphic designers must possess creative abilities, aesthetic sensibility, and have expertise working with desktop design programs.
 Web development and writing skills are helpful if the designer is working without partners.

 Freelance designers carry out much of the design work completed in the U.S., especially projects for individuals and small businesses.
-Designers can work from home and carry out most aspects of projects at the weekend.
+Designers can work from home and carry out most aspects of projects on the weekend.

 15. Ski Instructor